I love to share my years of experience working in my garden to help others better enjoy tending their own.

 Soil temperatures in the winter can fall below 60 degrees Fahrenheit.
 This works to keeps the tulip bulbs in a hibernation state for the winter months.

 It is good practice to add mulch to the bulb bed with good organic material.
 This works to protect the soil from extremely cold temperatures.
-I recommend mulch to be 2 to 3 inches thick to effectively keep the soil the proper temperature.
+I recommend mulch to be two to three inches thick to effectively keep the soil the proper temperature.

 Water the tulip bulbs thoroughly.